 DIY Easter Wreath:

-Supplies Needed: (some affiliate links)
+Supplies Needed: (some affiliate links on Amazon)

-- Grapevine Wreath form like this one in whatever size you prefer
+- Grapevine Wreath form like this one in whatever size you prefer (You can also get these at any craft store and can sometimes find them in various colors)

 Instructions:

 I played around with this for a little bit to see what would work best and found that my best bet was to hot glue my eggs on first where I wanted them and then to fill in with greenery and flowers after that.
+So I suggest figuring out your basic design before you start gluing, but then you can build from there.

 Now, I did it so that the whole wreath wasn’t full, but just the bottom left 2/3 or so.
 You can totally fill the whole thing up if you prefer it that way!
 I couldn’t decide which I liked better.
 What do you think?